 - If your video is short, you can upload it directly to your course.
 Recommended format: Quicktime.

 - You can upload video to YouTube, YouTube.edu, iTunesU, or one of countless video sharing sites.
 You would then insert an external link to the video into your course.

 - You can bring documentaries or educational videos to CTEL and we can get them encoded to a streaming server, and will provide you with a URL for your site.
 Please allow a week from the time the videos are in our hands in Portland.

 - The library can upload video to electronic reserves.
 (Speak to someone at the circulation desks.)

-- Theatrical Films can be made available through the Off-Campus Libary Service
+- Theatrical Films can be made available through the Off-Campus Library Service

 Various video format support links:

 Videos supported by and/or encoded by CTEL / University College